Project-Initium/initium-portal/README.md

-# Stance
+# Initium Portal

+> This is part of Project Initium, a collection of opiated  starter templates aimed at bootstrapping .net core development.

- A dotnet core authenticated web app with opinionated domain with CQRS, Entity Framework and Dapper.
+ A .net core authenticated web app with opinionated domain with CQRS, Entity Framework and Dapper.

  ## Build status

  ## Motivation

- After setting up a few sites with dotnet core and using the provided authentication provider, I found that  whilst it works, I could not get it to work well with a strong domain context.
-This is where the idea of  Stance came from.
-An example project to lay out an opinionate way to create a fully domain orientated  approached to a provide an authenticated system.
-As I continued on I added MFA providers that works out of  the box whilst setting it up with modern security patterns.
+Setting up a good authentication flow for .net core sites shouldn't be hard and with the build it providers it isn't.
+But those providers only really provide the basics and once you want to start modifying the flow to a more domain centric approach you will really start to struggle.
+That is where this project steps in.
+Not only does it provide a strongly domain oriented approach to authentication and user creation with multifactor authentication, but a basic frame for a portal too.

 ## Getting Started